-Log Integrations are natively relying on the default provided set, but your organization can decide to extend or modify this list.
-The standard attribute table is available in Log Configuration pages, along with pipelines and other logs intake capabilities (metrics generation, archives, exclusion filters, etc.).
+The standard attribute table is available in Log Configuration pages, along with pipelines and other logs intake capabilities such as metrics generation, archives, exclusion filters, etc.

 The standard attribute table comes with a set of predefined standard attributes.
 You can append that list with your own attributes, and edit or delete existing standard attributes:

 A standard attribute is defined by its:

 Path: The path of the attribute promoted as a standard attribute, as you would find it in your JSON (for example:

-boolean): The type of the attribute which is used to cast element of the remapping list
+boolean): The type of the attribute, which is used to cast elements of the remapping list.

 Description: Human readable description of the attribute.

 The standard attribute panel appears when you add a new standard attribute or edit an existing one: